 Kyoto Obubu Tea Farms is an agricultural social enterprise.
 We want to use our tea to contribute to society and spread our passion for tea around the world.
 We are looking for passionate individuals who love tea and wish to improve their knowledge and understanding of Japanese tea and culture.
-Our programme offers a unique opportunity to connect with people from all over the world, to gain intercultural experiences and build meaningful relationships.
+Our program offers a unique opportunity to connect with people from all over the world, to gain intercultural experiences and build meaningful relationships.

 During your time at Obubu you can expect to learn about brewing, preparation and basic tea chemistry.
 Obubu’s internship offers a unique experience, which allows you to follow the process of traditional tea production from leaf to cup.
 You will have the opportunity to interact with our Japanese employees, farmers and local community members.
 You will experience Japanese culture firsthand through events, social interaction, and daily living.

 We offer an internship with a twist.
 Daily schedules are dependent on the seasons.
 A typical day can consist of farming, tea processing, tea tour, or business related activities.
 You are also expected to contribute your own skills through individual and group tasks and projects that will be largely self-motivated.
 However, within your schedule there will be regular contact with Obubu staff members, which will offer guidance and access to relevant resources.

 Obubu interns will be expected to be involved in the following*: